Watts-Lab/task-mapping/tasks/Arithmetic problem 3.md

 The group performance score is dependent on the speed each participant submits a solution.

-The correct solution is 7
+The correct solution is 7 workers

 ## Roles
 There is an administrator of the task and the participants.
 Participants all have the same role.